 "Being part of the Health Professions Community gives me an opportunity to socialize and meet the people that I will be seeing around campus for the next several years.
 Being a part of the community allows us to help each other with homework because we are taking several of the same classes."

 “[Living in the Health Professions Learning Community] is a great networking opportunity amongst others seeking a degree/profession similar to your own.
 Many of the health fields are interrelated, so whether your fellow student is there for pharmacy, nursing, or another health profession, you already have something in common.”

 - Connect and network with faculty across the college

 - Regular interactions with academic advisors

-- Monthly social activities hosted within the community
+- Social activities hosted by peers in the community

 How To Apply: